Imambaras of Lucknow

-Lucknow is a city of imambaras as it has a large number of imambaras among which are some very famous.
+Lucknow is known as a city of imambaras as it contains a large number of them, among which, some are very well known.

 Lucknow the center of Azadari in India

 Lucknow is the center of Azadari in India because of the large number of Imambaras in the city.
-There are multiple replicas of every holy shia shrine which reflects the efforts of the Nawabs of Awadh (Oudh) to promote Azadari in the Indian sub-continent.
-Lucknow holds the privilege of holding the Shabi-e-Rauza (Replicas of the original Shrines or Tombs) of all the Members of Muhammad's family, collectively known as Ahlebait.
-Not only the Nawabs but also the noble men and the locals built the Shrines(Shabi-e-Rauza) of Ahlebait in Lucknow.
+There are multiple replicas of every holy Shia shrine which reflects the efforts of the Nawabs of Awadh (Oudh) to promote Azadari in the Indian sub-continent.
+Lucknow holds the privilege of holding the Shabi-e-Rauza (Replicas of the original Shrines or Tombs) of all the Members of Muhammad S.A.W. 's family, collectively known as Ahlebait a.s..
+Not only the Nawabs but also the noble men and the locals built the Shrines(Shabi-e-Rauza) of Ahlebait a.s. in Lucknow.
 These shrines were built for the people who were unable to visit the original Shrines in the Middle East region.